ibrenner/ibox_translator/README.md

 ### invocation:

 ```
-python flaskrest.py
+python ibox_translator.py
 ```
-the notify.sh script is used for notifying back to requester.
+Also available to be deployed as a container.